 1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 2 Score explanation: In the Community Medicine curriculum, the chanter titled Environment and specific toxins with people of specific socio-economic strata of the country were also discussed.
+Moreover, the chapter on respiratory diseases also focussed on this aspect and lectures in class included this topic giving instances of diseases such as silicosis, asbestosis, lung fibrosis, tuberculosis etc.